 Due to the burden on health systems and the fear of infection, medical institutions in certain territories restricted elective procedures, including those related to our area of activity.
-As a result, certain of our plans for 2020 were impacted, including, for example, our ability to hold face to face meetings, conventions and on-site trainings.
-In addition, although we were able to have certain face to face meetings and hold virtual meetings, our ability to reach new customers was impacted.
+As a result, certain of our plans for 2020 and our plans for 2021 were impacted, including, for example, our ability to hold face to face meetings, conventions and onsite trainings.
+In addition, although we were able to have certain face to face meetings and hold virtual meetings, our ability to reach new customers was impacted due to travel restrictions and social distancing requirements.
 We believe that due to the COVID-19 pandemic, investments in new technologies, including, for example, our ProSense system, decreased as customers sought to minimize their capital expenditures.
-However, despite the resulting effects of the COVID-19 pandemic, we do not believe that we have sustained any material adverse effect on our financial condition and operations, and in spite of the COVID-19 pandemic, our revenues for our fiscal year ended December 31, 2020 increased by % in comparison to the year ended December 31, 2019 (see "Management's Discussion and Analysis of Financial Conditions and Results of Operations" for additional information).
+Despite the resulting effects of the COVID-19 pandemic, we do not believe that we have sustained any material adverse effect on our financial condition and operations, and in spite of the COVID-19 pandemic, our revenues for our fiscal year ended December 31, 2020 increased by 138% in comparison to the year ended December 31, 2019 (see "Management's Discussion and Analysis of Financial Conditions and Results of Operations" for additional information).
+We continued to face challenges during the first quarter of 2021, and expect to continue to experience COVID-related challenges for the foreseeable future, mainly related to delays in shipments of materials by our suppliers, and disruption in access to new medical service providers and costumers due to the continued restrictions on international travel, direct access to medical service providers and public gatherings.
+Any disruption of suppliers or access to medical service provider would likely impact our progress, as well as our ability to access capital through the financial markets.